The Storyteller Studio

 The Storyteller Studio is a no-cost opportunity for young writers and dramaturgs early on in their artistic careers who want to dive headfirst into their craft, creating alongside a community of their peers, while being guided by experienced mentors.
 This program was conceived as a transitional program for young artists who want to position themselves to be successful in a professional and collaborative setting.

 The criteria for selection of a Cohort is based primarily on a commitment to one’s art form, regardless of the formality of experience or scope of a resume.
-That said, cohort playwrights should have some writing experience and be able to share some examples of their work.
-Cohort playwrights will learn dramaturgical concepts to deepen their craft and receive actionable feedback on their writing, but the STS is not a place to come to learn how to write.
-However, the STS may be the first place Cohort dramaturgs explore the art of dramaturgy in a formal way.
+That said, playwrights should have some writing experience and be able to share some examples of their work.
+Cohort playwrights will engage with dramaturgical concepts to deepen their craft and receive actionable feedback on their writing, but the Studio is not a place to come to learn how to write, or a writer’s group.
+However, the Studio may be the first place Cohort dramaturgs explore the art of dramaturgy in a formal way.

 All applicants should articulate a willingness and desire for participation in a dramaturgically-focused creative process, and demonstrate the ability to create the time and space to meet the demands of the program.
-The STS is about process, not product.
-Although cohort artists will move ahead in their chosen projects, the primary goal of the program is discovering and sharing a process of learning and developing work through collaboration with other artists.
+The Studio experience is about process, not product.
+Although Cohort artists will move ahead in their chosen projects, the primary goal of the program is discovering and sharing a process of learning and developing work through collaboration with other artists.

 The Storyteller Studio is for you if: